svalinn/Cubit-plugin/README.md

 ### Submodules

 The plugin depends on another external repository called mcnp2cad. mcnp2cad is available in this repo as a git submodule.
-It is pulled automatically during the `cmake` configuration step above.
-Alternatively, it can be manually updated with the following commands:
+It is pulled by default during the `cmake` configuration step above.

+If a custom version of mcnp2cad is needed, this behavior pulling can be disabled by adding `-DUPDATE_SUBMODULES=OFF` to the `cmake` configuration. mcnp2cad can then be manually updated with the following commands:

 ```
 cd ${HOME}/plugin-build/Trelis-plugin